Political Science

 PLSI 742 Public Opinion, Elections, and Media (Units: 3)

-PLSI 744 U.S. Supreme Court in the Making of Public Policy (Units: 3)
+PLSI 744 U.S. Courts and the Making of Public Policy (Units: 3)

 PLSI 745 Post Civil Rights Period in American Democracy (Units: 3)